KristianJBorgwarth/Cypherly.Message.Contracts/README.md

 # Cypherly.Message.Contracts

-This project contains shared message contract definitions used across the Cypherly distributed system.
+This project contains shared message contract definitions used across the Cypherly services.
 These contracts define the structure of messages exchanged between services using asynchronous messaging (e.g., via RabbitMQ with MassTransit).

 ## Purpose